garethr/garethr-docker/README.md

   privileged      => false,
   pull_on_start   => false,
-  before_stop     => 'echo "So Long, and Thanks for All the Fish"', after           => [ 'container_b', 'mysql' ],
-  depends         => [ 'container_a', 'postgres' ],
+  before_stop     => 'echo "So Long, and Thanks for All the Fish"', before_start    => 'echo "Run this on the host before starting the Docker container"', after           => [ 'container_b', 'mysql' ], depends         => [ 'container_a', 'postgres' ],
   extra_parameters => [ '--restart=always' ],